-Achieving equitable health outcomes begins in the lab, with equitable clinical trials, and we are now in a position to highlight and address inequity, BIO President and CEO Dr. Michelle McMurry-Heath explains in an interview with the Mayo Clinic.
+Achieving equitable health outcomes begins in the lab, with equitable clinical trials, and we are now in a position to highlight and address inequity, Biotechnology Innovation Organization (BIO) President and CEO Dr. Michelle McMurry-Heath explains in an interview with the Mayo Clinic.

 “COVID-19 shined a bright light on unequal health outcomes in the U.S. and worldwide.
 This is a moment when opportunity can meet preparation, allowing us to make significant progress and help minorities and the underserved lead healthier lives.
 And clinical trial diversity is an important place to start,” says Dr. McMurry-Heath.